 - Calcium chelators (EDTA, citrate)

-How common is Hypocalcemia?
+How Common is Hypocalcemia?

 Hypocalcemia is a common condition that is often initially evaluated in the primary care clinic.
 The most common cause is kidney disease.
-Advanced cases often require referral to a nephrology (kidney) specialist, particularly if first-line measures are unsuccessful.
+Advanced cases often require referral to a nephrology (kidney) specialist, mainly if first-line measures are unsuccessful.

 It is difficult to determine the precise incidence of hypocalcemia.
 The incidence is approximately 15%-88% in patients hospitalized in the intensive care unit.
-About 27% of individuals with thyroid removal surgery (thyroidectomy) have transient hypocalcemia and about 1% develop permanent hypocalcemia.
+About 27% of individuals with thyroid removal surgery (thyroidectomy) have transient hypocalcemia, and about 1% develop permanent hypocalcemia.

 Symptoms of hypocalcemia depend on how quickly calcium levels decrease and the severity of hypocalcemia.
 Acute symptomatic hypocalcemia often results in tetany, a form of neuromuscular irritability.
 Patients often experience: